EkaterinaEg/rsschool-cv/cv.md

 I graduated from university with a degree in Finance in Saint-Petersburg.
 I had been working in finance department for more than 10 years before I decided to try something different.

 I was always keen on automation and creation useful features to improve routine tasks more than calculating cost and profit.
 Thus, I made a desicion to follow my interests and find myself in IT.
 I finished some courses of manual testing and business intelligence.
 However, it seemed to be as boring as finance.
 So I started learning HTML/CSS.
 And finally, I found that Web development is the most attractive and interesting to me.
-I like it since the beginning and still I am fond of front development.
+I like it since the beginning and still I am fond of Front development.

 In 2022 I changed my life: new country, culture, language, people.
 Inspite of that I keep doing my best in learning Front-end and becoming a developer one day.